-In our efforts to assist the mobile food industry, Mobile Cuisine Magazine has consistently provided business information for food truck and food cart owners.
+In our efforts to assist the mobile food industry, Mobile Cuisine has consistently provided business information for food truck and food cart owners.
 With the rapid expansion of the industry many cities in the country have more than a dozen food trucks patrolling their streets now.
-Because of this trending growth, there have been numerous requests submitted to us to provide information on organizing food truck groups to give these areas a single focused voice to discuss their local issues.
+Because of this trending growth, there have been numerous requests submitted to us to provide information on creating a food truck organization to give these areas a single focused voice to discuss their local issues.

 The c3 and c6 are similar in terms of exemption from income taxes, their qualifying characteristics, the application process (IRS Form 1023 vs. 1024), and the various rules governing their ongoing activities can be quite different.

 It is helpful to first understand the distinction between a “nonprofit” and a “tax-exempt” entity.
-“Nonprofit” refers to an entity’s incorporation/organizational status as governed by state law, whereas “tax-exempt” refers to federal income tax exemption governed by the Internal Revenue Code.
+“Nonprofit” refers to an entity’s incorporation/organizational status as governed by state law.
+“Tax-exempt” refers to federal income tax exemption governed by the Internal Revenue Code.
 The c3 and c6 are two of the most common IRS tax-exempt statuses for nonprofits.

-Which exempt classification is right for you?
+Which exempt classification is right for your food truck organization?
 Here are some common differences:

 - Operated exclusively for charitable, educational, religious, literary, or scientific purposes